Keystone XL pipeline canceled after Biden’s decision to pull permit

 Marty Durbin, president of the U.S. Chamber’s Global Energy Institute, said the episode is a “black mark for our relationship with our close ally to the north, Canada, and will have repercussions for our ability to attract private investment for years to come.”

-Canadian Prime Minister Justin Trudeau had opposed Mr. Biden’s decision to scrap the permit on the $8 billion project, a move he made on his first day in office.
+Canadian Prime Minister Justin Trudeau opposed Mr. Biden’s decision to scrap the permit on the $8 billion project.
+Mr. Biden made the move on his first day in office.

 “We also must not forget the opportunity cost for thousands of American workers, some of which already have lost their jobs on this project, and the communities along the pipeline route that would have received millions in tax revenue to support their schools and infrastructure,” Mr. Durbin said.

-Sierra Club Executive Director Michael Brune hailed the decision to kill the project, calling it “a testament to what we can accomplish when we come together with the shared goal of protecting our communities, our clean water and the climate.”
+Sierra Club Executive Director Michael Brune hailed the decision to kill the project.
+He called it “a testament to what we can accomplish when we come together with the shared goal of protecting our communities, our clean water and the climate.”

 “This is a major victory for our movement, and it won’t be the last,” Mr. Brune said.
 “We will continue to work tirelessly to restore the right of every community to clean air, clean water, and a sustainable, healthy climate, starting by making sure the destructive Line 3 and Dakota Access pipelines meet the same fate as Keystone XL.”

-The pipeline would have been able to deliver 830,000 gallons of oil per day to Nebraska, where it was designed to hook up with an existing pipeline on its way to refineries at the Gulf of Mexico.
+The pipeline would have the capacity to deliver 830,000 gallons of oil per day to Nebraska, where it was designed to hook up with an existing pipeline on its way to refineries at the Gulf of Mexico.

-Mr. Biden’s decision to revoke the permit marked a return to the pre-Trump status quo under President Obama, who rejected the pipeline in November 2015, saying it would undercut U.S. leadership on climate change shortly before the Paris climate talks.
+Mr. Biden’s decision to revoke the permit marked a return to the pre-Trump status quo.
+President Obama rejected the pipeline in November 2015.
+He said it would undercut U.S. leadership on climate change shortly before talks on the Paris Agreement.

 We value the strong relationships built through the development of this project.
 We remain grateful to the organizations that supported the project and would have shared in its benefits.#KeystoneXL #TCEnergy https://t.co/l4zuxwGAdC